linkedin/datahub-gma/docs/rfc.md

 - Update the pull request to add the number of the PR to the filename and add a link to the PR in the header of the RFC.
 - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-- Eventually, the GMA team will decide whether the RFC is a candidate for inclusion.
+- Eventually, the DataHub team will decide whether the RFC is a candidate for inclusion.
 - RFCs that are candidates for inclusion will entire a "final comment period" lasting 7 days.
 The beginning of this period will be signaled with a comment and tag on the pull request.
 Furthermore, an announcement will be made in the
   \#rfc Slack channel for further visibility.
-- An RFC acan be modified based upon feedback from the GMA team and community.
+- An RFC acan be modified based upon feedback from the DataHub team and community.
 Significant modifications may trigger a new final comment period.
-- An RFC may be rejected by the GMA team after public discussion has settled and comments have been made summarizing the rationale for rejection.
+- An RFC may be rejected by the DataHub team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 The RFC will enter a "final comment period to close" lasting 7 days.
 At the end of the "FCP to close" period, the PR will be closed.
 - An RFC author may withdraw their own RFC by closing it themselves.
 Please state the reason for the withdrawal.
 - An RFC may be accepted at the close of its final comment period.
-A GMA team member will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+A DataHub team member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## Details on Active RFCs

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the GMA repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the DataHub repo.
 Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.